Hiring in Europe in 2025? Get our free guide to employment costs, net pay, and salary benchmarks across 36 European countries.

 If WFH is implemented, it must be defined in a written agreement describing the following:

-The same regulations on working hours apply regardless of whether the work is performed from home or in the office.
-And the employer must keep records of the working hours.
+The same regulations on working hours apply, regardless of whether the work is performed from home or in the office, and the employer must keep records of the working hours.
 However, there is no regulation on how the working hours are registered.
-Hence, if the employer has no automatic system in place registering the working hours, the working hours may be registered by the employee and submitted to the employer.
+Hence, if the employer has no automatic system in place for registering the working hours, the working hours may be registered by the employee and submitted to the employer.

 There is no obligation to pay the employee any fee for WFH.
 However, if the employee has a separate room used as a home office only, then the employer may pay NOK 1,850 per month as a standard compensation that is not taxable for the employee.